godotengine/godot-docs/classes/class_convexpolygonshape3d.rst

 **Inherits:** :ref:`Shape3D<class_Shape3D>` **<** :ref:`Resource<class_Resource>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-Convex polygon shape resource for 3D physics.
+A 3D convex polyhedron shape used for physics collision.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-3D convex polygon shape resource to be added as a *direct* child of a :ref:`PhysicsBody3D<class_PhysicsBody3D>` or :ref:`Area3D<class_Area3D>` using a :ref:`CollisionShape3D<class_CollisionShape3D>` node.

-The shape is a *solid* that includes all the points that it encloses, as opposed to :ref:`ConcavePolygonShape3D<class_ConcavePolygonShape3D>` which is hollow if it encloses anything.
-See also :ref:`CollisionPolygon3D<class_CollisionPolygon3D>`.

-The solid nature of the shape makes it well-suited for both detection and physics; in physics body interactions this allows depenetrating even those shapes which end up (e.g. due to high speed) fully inside the convex shape (similarly to primitive shapes, but unlike :ref:`ConcavePolygonShape3D<class_ConcavePolygonShape3D>` and :ref:`HeightMapShape3D<class_HeightMapShape3D>`).
-The convexity restricts the possible geometric shape of a single **ConvexPolygonShape3D**: it cannot be concave.
+A 3D convex polyhedron shape, intended for use in physics.
+Usually used to provide a shape for a :ref:`CollisionShape3D<class_CollisionShape3D>`.

+\ **ConvexPolygonShape3D** is *solid*, which means it detects collisions from objects that are fully inside it, unlike :ref:`ConcavePolygonShape3D<class_ConcavePolygonShape3D>` which is hollow.
+This makes it more suitable for both detection and physics.

-\ **Convex decomposition:** Concave objects' collisions can be represented accurately using *several* convex shapes.
-This allows dynamic physics bodies to have complex concave collisions (at a performance cost).
-It can be achieved by using several **ConvexPolygonShape3D** nodes or by using the :ref:`CollisionPolygon3D<class_CollisionPolygon3D>` node.
-To generate a collision polygon from a mesh, select the :ref:`MeshInstance3D<class_MeshInstance3D>` node, go to the **Mesh** menu that appears above the viewport and choose **Create Multiple Convex Collision Siblings**.
+\ **Convex decomposition:** A concave polyhedron can be split up into several convex polyhedra.
+This allows dynamic physics bodies to have complex concave collisions (at a performance cost) and can be achieved by using several **ConvexPolygonShape3D** nodes.
+To generate a convex decomposition from a mesh, select the :ref:`MeshInstance3D<class_MeshInstance3D>` node, go to the **Mesh** menu that appears above the viewport, and choose **Create Multiple Convex Collision Siblings**.
 Alternatively, :ref:`MeshInstance3D.create_multiple_convex_collisions<class_MeshInstance3D_method_create_multiple_convex_collisions>` can be called in a script to perform this decomposition at run-time.

-\ **Performance:** **ConvexPolygonShape3D** is faster to check collisions against compared to :ref:`ConcavePolygonShape3D<class_ConcavePolygonShape3D>`, but it is slower than primitive collision shapes such as :ref:`SphereShape3D<class_SphereShape3D>` or :ref:`BoxShape3D<class_BoxShape3D>`.
+\ **Performance:** **ConvexPolygonShape3D** is faster to check collisions against compared to :ref:`ConcavePolygonShape3D<class_ConcavePolygonShape3D>`, but it is slower than primitive collision shapes such as :ref:`SphereShape3D<class_SphereShape3D>` and :ref:`BoxShape3D<class_BoxShape3D>`.
 Its use should generally be limited to medium-sized objects that cannot have their collision accurately represented by primitive shapes.

 .. rst-class:: classref-introduction-group